 When standard treatment locks you in a spiral of antibiotics + reinfection + antibiotics…you can feel absolutely hopeless.

 I created these steps, remedies, and protocols because I went through it with a dear little one.
 I watched a vibrant little girl get debilitated by one little bacteria.

 Later I watched as a brilliant and dedicated mom lay in a hospital near death from another potentially deadly infection.

 In the time since those cases many others have approached me desperate for solutions, for hope.

 It took months of research and trial and error to collect this information and I’m sharing it here to help those who need it.
 I hope it helps you.

 And lastly, when treating potentially deadly infections it’s imperative that you use good judgment and common sense.

 You should do some careful research and monitor the progress very closely.
-Watch for sign that the infection is getting worse, such as fever, kidney pain, or excessive weakness or fatigue.
+Watch for signs that the infection is getting worse, such as fever, kidney pain, or excessive weakness or fatigue.
 I’m all for natural remedies but these situations can be very serious so seek professional medical attention as needed.